lebogangolifant/alx-interview/0x00-pascal_triangle/README.md

 ## Overview

-This repository contains a Python script (`0-pascal_triangle.py`) that implements a function to generate Pascal's Triangle with 'n' rows.
+This project contains a Python script (`0-pascal_triangle.py`) that implements a function to generate Pascal's Triangle with 'n' rows.
 Additionally, a test script (`0-main.py`) is provided to demonstrate the functionality of the implemented function.

 ## Files